technerium/obsidian-vault-size-history/README.md

 If Other Files filter was the only filter in the list, it would display total number of files in the Vault.
 But being part of exclusive list in the last place, it will only show a subset of files that do not match other filters from this list.

-So what if we want to the total number of files along with categories defined above?
+So what if we want to show the total number of files along with categories defined above?

 This is done using inclusive list.
 We can use the same filter when specifying a new category in this list: